-The Company considers its capital to be equity, comprising share capital, reserve accounts, accumulated deficit and reserve for foreign currency translation which at December 31, 2016 totaled \$1,637,504 (December 31, 2015 - \$1,460,727).
+The Company considers its capital to be equity, comprising share capital, reserve accounts, accumulated deficit and reserve for foreign currency translation which at March 31, 2017 totaled \$1,313,392 (December 31, 2016 - \$1,637,504).

 Palamina manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating and capital expenditures, and other investing and financing activities.
 The forecast is updated based on activities related to its mineral properties.
 Selected information is provided to the Board of Directors of the Company.
-The Company's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2016.
-The Company is not subject to any capital requirements.
+The Company's capital management objectives, policies and processes have remained unchanged during the three month period ended March 31, 2017.